resingulm/invaders/readme.md

 ### 2. GitHub Page

 You can also play the game directly online via GitHub Pages.
-Unfortuneately, GitHub Actions are disabled on ibm github.
+Unfortuneately, GitHub Actions are disabled on IBM github.
 I also published the code and the game on my personal GitHub account.

 * **Live Game Link**: [https://resingulm.github.io/invaders/](https://resingulm.github.io/invaders/)